 Restricted shares (also nick named as RSUs for Restricted Stock Units) is a compensation issued by an employer to an employee in the form of company stock.
 Restricted stock units are issued to an employee through a vesting plan and distribution schedule after achieving required performance milestones or upon remaining with their employer for a particular length of time.
 RSUs give an employee interest in company stock but they have no tangible value, until vesting is complete.
 The restricted stock units are assigned a fair market value when they vest.
 Upon vesting, they are considered as a regular income, and a portion of the shares is withheld to pay income taxes.
 The employee receives the remaining shares and can sell them at his or her discretion.

 Restricted Shares are kept for these internal investors and are hence not freely trade-able.
-The trading of these shares require special permission from stock exchange before being transacted, and hence the nick name Restricted
+The trading of these shares require special permission from stock exchange before being transacted, and hence the nick name Restricted.

 So, while the number of Restricted shares can also change over time, the change is not as frequent as Floating Shares.